 |Vitamin A Equiv. (µg)||117.03||15.6% RDI*||86.69||A source of vitamin A Equiv.|

 |Potassium (mg)||487.71||361.27||Contains potassium|

 |Selenium (µg)||0||0% RDI*||0|

 Percentage Daily Intakes are based on an average adult diet of 8700 kJ

-Yams are one of the highest vegetable sources of carbohydrate and energy.
-They also contain pro-vitamin A (beta carotene), potassium, vitamin B6 and small amounts of dietary fibre.
-Their yellow orange coloured flesh indicates the presence of carotenoids (yellow-orange coloured yams) and anthocyanins (red skins and specks in the flesh).
-Yams are a good source of beta carotene.
+Yams are one of the highest vegetable sources of carbohydrate and energy (kilojoules).
+They are also a source of vitamin A (from beta-carotene) and vitamin B6 plus contain potassium at levels of dietary significance.
+Their yellow orange coloured flesh indicates the presence of carotenoids (yellow orange coloured yams) and anthocyanins (red skins and specks in the flesh).
+While not as high as carrots, yams are a good source of beta-carotene.

 Yams do not need to be peeled.
 Scrub if necessary and remove any blemishes.